teoljungberg/tunit/README.md

 `rtest` is my take on building a testing framework, it's heavily influenced by [minitest](https://github.com/seattlerb/minitest).

-I wanted to see how much code and effort is needed to build a testing framework of my own.
-This is the outcome of it

 _NOTE_ This is very unstable and is just a playground for my ideas.

+## Credit
+Since this is heavily influenced by
+[Ryan Davis](https://twitter.com/the_zenspider)' minitest there are a lot of similarities between the two frameworks.

+I wanted to see how much code and effort are needed to build a testing framework of my own, while looking at the learnings of minitest.

 ## Usage